On Tuesday, the 3rd of April, I was doing math in my…

 - From your Shopify admin, go to Online Store > Navigation.

-- Then, some menus should be on the right, depending on how your theme or store is set.
+- Then, some menus should appear on the right, depending on how your theme or store is set up.

 - Click the menu from which you want to add the sitemap link.
 If you have them, use the footer or the quick links menu.